Tips for Effective CTAs on Mobile-first Sites

 You need to study the user journey on your mobile-first site.
 What do they do first on landing?
 How do they follow the content and actions?
 When do they need to interact or take an action?
 These questions will help you answer the placement of CTAs for your mobile-first site.

 For example, on an e-commerce site – the general user flow is Buy or Checkout, View Cart, Continue Shopping and Make Payment.
 While Make Payment is the most important action; you cannot place it first.
-You can have a CTA at the end of a blog, not at the beginning.
-Or perhaps after some important piece of information about your services.

 On a landing page, an effective placement will be after a brief description of the services or offer.
 This would also be in the high thumb activity area.